-- ENVP9: To facilitate new technologies on transmission infrastructure which minimise noise emissions. - ENVP10: To seek to preserve and maintain noise quality in accordance with good practice and relevant legislation.
+ENVP9: To facilitate new technologies on transmission infrastructure which minimise/mitigate significant noise emissions.

+ENVP10: To seek to preserve and maintain noise quality in accordance with good practice and relevant legislation.

-ENVO6: To give careful consideration to the siting of transmission infrastructure so as to ensure that noise-sensitive receptors are protected from potential noise emissions.
+ENVO6: To give careful consideration to the siting of transmission infrastructure so as to ensure that noise-sensitive receptors are avoided where possible and protected from potential noise emissions.